renaissance chambara | Ged Carroll culture/design/digital/eastasia/ideas/insights/marketing/socialengineering

 When you use it, the bits that are immediately obvious are the instant messaging platform and the ability to share video clips.
 The interface isn’t as easy to use as other Google products like GMail so its questionable whether it will eventually find widespread consumer adoption in its present form.
 It is interesting in that it shows Google’s thinking about web communications.

-The biggest aspect from my perspective is the move from the real-time web to what I term the thought-time web.
+The biggest aspect from my perspective is the move from the real-time web to what I term the ‘thought-time web’.
 When you are typing via instant messenger you don’t display your message until you press return on a conversation.
-With Wave people can see your message as you type, if you’re like me you work out the structure of what you’re going to say in the dialogue box, editing as you go having this transparency on your message creation may not be that good an idea.
+With Wave people can see your message as you type, if you’re like me you work out the structure of what you’re going to say in the dialogue box, editing as you go with cut and past.
+So having this transparency on your message creation may not be that good an idea.

 With Wave you would have to use another editing programme and cut-and-paste into the Wave dialogue box in order to get the same functionality in message writing. this means that they can jump in at any point in the conversation and it also means message trails will become less meaningful as you can’t see the order in which responses happen against each other in the same way as IM.

-A secondary aspect to this is what I can transient data.
+A secondary aspect to this is what I think of as transient data.
 Think about it in terms of these two hypothetical scenarios:

 Contrast this with the current culture of email and Facebook where is there is an evidence or document trail that the victim can use for recourse.
 The social aspects of thought-time communications a la Google Wave haven’t been fully understood yet and society’s way of dealing with the challenges are likely to take years to iron out.